annashipman/annashipman.github.io/_posts/2019-06-21-delegating-to-a-team.md

 To start with, I delegated in one of three ways:

 1. We have a weekly meeting.
 In that meeting I might explain the item and someone would volunteer to pick it up.
-1. I would send all of them a message (Slack/email) and say “Can someone pick this up” and someone does.
+1. I would send all of them a message (Slack/email) and say “Can someone pick this up” and someone would.
-1. Occasionally – usually when things are very busy – I picked one of them myself and ask them individually to do something.
+1. Occasionally – usually when things are very busy – I picked one of them myself and asked them individually to do something.

 This didn’t feel right.
-It got things done, but it meant that I was still in control of the flow of tasks and often even who does them.
+It got things done, but it meant that I was still in control of the flow of tasks and often even who did them.

 I felt that there must be a better way to do this so that the principals know the problems we have that I need help with (and also know about the problems I don’t know about), without me doling them out.